Scrub or Cleanser First? Tips and Recommendations

 Cleansing is the process of removing dirt, oil, sweat, makeup, and other impurities from the skin.
 It's an important part of your daily skincare routine and can help remove the buildup of dirt and oils that can lead to breakouts and other skin issues.
 Cleansers come in many different forms, including foams, gels, oils, and creams.

 When choosing a cleanser for your skin type, it's important to consider the ingredients.
-Many cleansers contain harsh chemicals that can strip the skin of its natural oils, leaving it dry and irritated.
+Many cleansers on the market contain harsh chemicals that can strip the skin of its natural oils, leaving it dry and irritated.
 It's best to look for a gentle cleanser that is free of sulfates, parabens, and fragrances.

-Cleansers with natural ingredients such as aloe vera, jojoba oil, and chamomile can help nourish the skin while cleansing.
+Cleansers with natural ingredients such as aloe vera, castile, jojoba oil, and chamomile can help nourish the skin while cleansing.

 Our Customizable Cleanser Bar is the ideal place to start with a cleanser that is skin safe for everyone, it's free of sulfates and parabens, you can choose your favorite ingredients, and it ships for free in the US.